ZoOtMcNoOt/ZoOtMcNoOt/README.md

 </p>

 # 💫 About Me:
-Howdy, I'm Grant McNatt – a Biomedical Engineering student at Texas A&M University (graduating May 2026) with a minor in Computer Science.
+Howdy, I'm Grant McNatt – a Biomedical Engineering student at Texas A&M University (graduating Dec 2026) with a minor in Computer Science.
 I’m passionate about merging technology with  engineering to solve real-world healthcare challenges.
 My experience spans developing user-centric analytics platforms, researching advanced machine learning applications at the Advanced Vision and Learning Lab, and engineering signal processing solutions at Texas A&M School of Medicine.

 🔭 Always eager to collaborate—feel free to reach out!